 vysyble’s first foray into business dynamics started with an examination of the top level of English football in 2016.

-We decided to examine football simply because, as football fans, we were getting increasingly frustrated with the poor-quality coverage of football’s financial performance and the equally poor (and frequently incorrect) accompanying analyses.
+We decided to examine football simply because, as football fans, we were getting increasingly frustrated with the largely poor-quality coverage of football’s financial performance and the frequently incorrect accompanying analyses.

 We released our very first report ‘We’re So Rich it’s Unbelievable!
 The Illusion of Wealth Within Football.
 1st edition’ in November 2016.

 Since then we have released three more editions of ‘We’re So Rich…’ in what is now an annual review of the Premier League clubs incorporating a thorough economic examination of the division and its constituents based on the most recent set of annual accounts.
 The latest edition runs to 82 pages with over 150 charts and information tables.